Ready (Fabolous song)

-Ready is a song by American rapper Fabolous, released as a single on January 17, 2013.
-The song features American singer Chris Brown and was produced by The Runners and The Monarch.
-The song has since peaked at number 93 on the US Billboard Hot 100.
+"Ready" is a song by American rapper Fabolous, released as a single by Def Jam Recordings and Desert Storm Records on January 17, 2013.
+It features American singer Chris Brown, and was produced by The Runners and The Monarch.
+The song was intended to lead his then-forthcoming album, Loso's Way 2: Rise to Power; however, it only peaked at number 93 on the US Billboard Hot 100 and the album remains unreleased.